EvanFrabell/unanet-tracker/README.md

     - Click 'Create Task...'
     - General tab:
       - Name: UnaNetClockIn
-      - Select 'Run whether user is logged on or not'
       - Configure for: Windows 10
     - Triggers tab:
       - Click New...